Quick Start

 bin/ze cli -c "show bgp peer test-peer detail"

-# Watch live events
+# Watch live events (streams until Ctrl-C)

-bin/ze cli -c "monitor bgp"
+bin/ze cli -c "monitor event"

 Test Without a Real Peer